highcharts/highcharts/docs/maps/flowmap-series.md

 Setting the Flow Map Series
 ----------------------------------
-In the above example, our map data is based on regions, so we need to load and add a base map firs:
+In the above example, our map data is based on regions, so we need to load and add a base map first:
 ```js
 const topology = await fetch(
     'https://code.highcharts.com/mapdata/custom/world.topo.json'